Wordle: Acquisition by the New York Times Company

-As part of the transition, the New York Times removed certain words from Wordle's answer list that were deemed insensitive or offensive, including "slave" and "lynch", to make the game "accessible to more people".
+As part of the transition, the New York Times removed certain words from Wordles answer list that were deemed insensitive or offensive, including "slave" and "lynch", to make the game "accessible to more people".
 Additionally, they eliminated some British spelling variants, such as "fibre".
 The New York Times also made real-time changes in response to current events, ensuring Wordle remained separate from the news.
 In May 2022, the word "fetus" was removed from the solution list following the leaked Supreme Court draft opinion on Dobbs v.
 Jackson Women's Health Organization.
 By July 2022, a total of seven words had been removed from the original 2,315 Wordle answers, causing the New York Times version to become unsynchronized with older, cached versions of the game.
 This discrepancy made it difficult for players using different versions to compare scores.

 On August 24, 2022, Wordle was added to The New York Times Crossword app, with progress synced across mobile and desktop versions, and on April 7, 2022, WordleBot was launched by the New York Times to give players information about how they completed their Wordle on that day, giving a luck and skill rating.
 According to the New York Times quarterly earnings report ending on March 31, 2022, the acquisition of Wordle brought "tens of millions" of new players to the New York Times puzzle site and app, many of whom continued to play the other puzzles offered by the New York Times.
 Editors in the New York Times games department called the following months the "Hot Wordle Summer" due to further increases in players on their games app resulting from Wordle.

 In collaboration with the New York Times, Hasbro developed Wordle: The Party Game, a physical board game adaptation of the online game.
 Designed for two to four players, the game has one participant select a secret word each round, which the others attempt to guess following Wordles standard rules.
 The game was released in October 2022.